Note: no office hours are held during university holidays or breaks

 - Complete a student internship survey at the end of the semester.

-Students wishing to transfer credit for a course taken at another university must download the Transfer Credit Approval Form and bring a printed copy to Professor Susan Wiley.
-If the course credit is approved, Dr. Wiley will submit the form to the Office of the Registrar for processing.
+Students wishing to transfer credit for a course taken at another university must download the Transfer Credit Approval Form and send the form and a course syllabus to Professor Wiley, [email protected].
+If the course credit is approved, Dr. Wiley will return the transfer credit approval form to the student for submission to the Office of the Registrar for processing.

 If the course taken for transfer is similar enough to a current GW Political Science Department course, the credits will transfer to that corresponding GW PSC course number.
 If GW does not offer the same course, the course transfers as PSC 1099 or PSC 2099, which counts as an upper-level elective credit towards the major.
-No courses ever transfer as a PSC 3192W Proseminar.
+No courses ever transfer as a PSC 3192W or as PSC 3500.

 Learn more about accepted transfer grades and credit limits on the Office of the Registrar website.